yan-055/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 This is a movie recommendation system using collabrotive filtering technique.

-A deep learning algorithm - autoencoder - is applied to build a model which could recommend 10 new (unwatched) movies to each user.
+A deep learning algorithm - autoencoder - is applied to build a model which could recommend 10 new movies/unwatched movies to each user.

 The DL model is trained and evaluated based on MovieLens 100K Dataset.